ZeroIPDev/bytepack/README.md

  An asset encryption/decryption & delivery system for OpenFL.

 ## What is BytePack?
-BytePack is a library/toolchain that will protect your project assets with AES-256 encryption.
+BytePack is a library/toolchain that can help protect your project assets with AES-256 encryption.
 New keys are generated automatically on each successful build and passed to the compiler, meaning you barely have to do any work to keep your assets secure!

 BytePack is built with ease of use in mind, and tries to resemble the default OpenFL asset system.
 All that is required is you run `BytePack.init()` somewhere at the start of your program, and then use `BytePack.getAsset()` to load recognizable data types.